Elaborated 19th century gold-plated wall mirror - antique

 Description

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+There are many different styles in antique furniture, each with its characteristic features.

-Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon's reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the period between the late 18th and early 19th centuries.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Noteworthy and interesting are antique products in Rococo and Louis XV styles.
-Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was highly decorative furniture designed to exude splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these pieces.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

 Attributes / Details